reduxjs/reselect/README.md

 assert.equal(selector({a: 2, b: 3}), 5);
 assert.equal(called, 2);
 ```

-###FAQ
+## FAQ

+### Can I use Reselect without Redux?

+TODO

-Q: How do I create a selector that takes an argument?
+### How do I create a selector that takes an argument?

-A: You can use a factory function when you need additional arguments for your selectors:
+You can use a factory function when you need additional arguments for your selectors:

 ```js
 const expensiveItemSelectorFactory = minValue => {